 NTA describes itself as "the leading association for professionals serving travelers to, from and within North America."
-NTA members include more than 1500 tour operators offering over 600 destinations in 40 countries.
+NTA members include more than 1,500 tour operators offering more than 600 destinations in 40 countries.

 08 of 13

-The European Association for Tourism and Leisure Education (ATLAS)
+Association for Tourism and Leisure Education and Research

 Founded in 2004, ATLAS is an association of educational institutions, research groups and individuals studying tourism and leisure travel.
 Operating through regional subsidiaries in Europe, Africa, the Asian-Pacific region and the Americas, ATLAS conducts research and presents seminars on a wide variety of subjects including backpacking tourism, cultural tourism, gastronomy tourism, religious tourism and pilgrimage, spa and wellness tourism and volunteer tourism.Continue to 9 of 13 below.